JarrrLane/randomCodeJargonExplainer/jsJargon.md

 Microservice: basically just a program on a server that exists for a specific purpose, it most likely talks to other microservices to make a whole general service, have 1 program do 10 things or have 10 programs do one thing?

+JWT Json web token: Like a cookie, but it is signed and stored in the browser instead of in the server, so in future requests, the server tooks at the token, checks the signature, thinks "the signature is valid so this definitely came from us and wasn't tampered", and all is good